 CEC members who generate their own electricity using solar, wind, fuel cells, or hydroelectric power may interconnect with CEC’s electric grid by entering into a Net Metering Agreement with CEC.
-Net Metering means that the Customer-generator will only be billed for the difference in what the customer uses and what they generate during a billing month.
-The agreement is a formal contract that spells out the responsibilities of Customer-generator and CEC when customers wish to send electricity back onto CEC’s grid.
+Net Metering means that the member-generator will only be billed for the difference in what the member uses and what they generate during a billing month.
+The agreement is a formal contract that spells out the responsibilities of member-generator and CEC when members wish to send electricity back onto CEC’s grid.

-Note: Some alternative energy sources may qualify for a State of Oregon tax credit.
-Check with the Oregon Department of Energy before installing the system.
+Note: Some alternative energy sources may qualify for a State of Oregon incentive through the Oregon Department of Energy, or the federal tax credit, before installing the system.

 No matter what energy source you choose for your electricity, conservation is the most cost effective resource available to us and most people should look for ways to reduce their energy usage before pursuing their own generation.